x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/SdbDomain/listCollectionSpaces_en.md

 ##NAME##

-listCollectionSpaces - enumerate the collection space information in the domain
+listCollectionSpaces - list the collection space contained in the domain

 ##SYNOPSIS##